mentalfaculty/LLVS/README.md

 }
 ```

-LLVS has no limit on which exchanges you setup, or how many.
+LLVS has no limit on how many exchanges you setup.
 You can setup several for a single store, effectively pushing and pulling data via different routes.

 Exchanges are also not limited to cloud services.
-You can write your own pure peer-to-peer Exchange classes.
+You can write your own peer-to-peer class which conforms to the `Exchange` protocol.
 LLVS even includes `FileSystemExchange`, which is an exchange that works via a directory in the file system.
 This is very useful for testing your app without having to use the cloud.

 ## Learning More

-Samples
-In code documentation
-Blog
+You can begin to explore the code itself, which includes documentary comments.
+But perhaps the best way to see how it works is to look in the provided Samples.

+If you are looking into the sample code, bear in mind that LLVS places no restrictions on what data you put into it.
+It is entirely up to you how you structure your app data.
+LLVS gives you a means to store and move the data around, and to track how it is changing, but the data itself is opaque to the framework.

-## Advantages of LLVS
+## Features of LLVS

+Here are list of LLVS features, some of which may not be apparent from the description above.

+- No lock in!
+Use multiple services to exchange data, and switch at will
-- Full history of changes.
+- Includes a full history of changes
-    - You can fork and merge as much as you like.
+- Branch and merge history
-    - You can diff two versions to get what changed
+- Determine what changed between two different versions
-    - Checkout old versions
+- Work with old versions of data
 - Playback changes
 - Revert commits for undo purposes
-- No lock in
-- Easy to extend to any cloud storage
+- Extend to any cloud storage
-- Can support pure peer-to-peer
+- Support pure peer-to-peer exchange
-- Can work with fully encrypted data
+- Support end-to-end encryption
-- Can add support for any on-disk storage you like.
-Sqlite, CouchDB, flat file, etc.
+- Add support for any on-disk storage (_eg_ Sqlite, CouchDB, flat file)
-- Systematic 3-way merging of data.
-Use the built in arbiter, or create your own.
-You have full conrol.
+- Systematic 3-way merging of data
-- Extremely robust, because append only
-- Multithreading is no problem, unlike ORMs
-- Multiprocess is no problem.
-Great for extensions.
-No need to even send/receive (unless you prefer that)
-- No risk of data conflicts.
-You can keep using your version until you are ready to merge.
-If other versions are added, they don't invalidate your data.

-## FAQ

-- Is there a version for Android?
-    - No, but would love one
-- Is there LLVS in the cloud?
-    - No, but that would be awesome.

-## Important Objectives

-### Simple
-- Just a simple key-value store, with a versioned history like Git
-- No assumptions about what the values are.
-Could be anything from JSON to encrypted data and JPEG images.

-### Very robust
-- A crash should not render a store unusable.
-At worst, the most recent changes may be lost.
-- LLVS should be resilient to all but deliberate tampering and disk level corruption.
-- Corrupted SQLite databases caused by an unlucky crash during saving should be a thing of the past.

-### Append Only
-- Files in LLVS are immutable.
-No file should ever be updated once created.
-- Merging two stores is equivalent to just taking the union of all files and directories.

-### Versioned
-- Works with versioned history.
-- Can check out any version.
-Each version is a complete snapshot of the store.
-- Can branch off into concurrent branches.
-- Can merge branches, using powerful three-way merging.
-- Can implement advanced features like undo, without losing changes introduced by sync.

-### Concurrent
-- Read/write from multiple threads/processes concurrently without corruption or locking

-### Global
-- Should be straightforward to sync a store with a server or via file system.
+- Append only, so very robust.
+No mutable data
+- Fully thread safe.
+Work from any thread, and switch at any time
+- Multiprocess safe.
+Share the same store between processes (eg extensions)
-- Should be possible to put a store in a shared file system like Dropbox and sync that way.
+- Can safely be added to syncing folders like Dropbox (unlike SQLite, for example)

-### Programming Language, Operating System Agnostic
-- Can create a store using any language, on any device, and with any operating system
-- Can even author stores by hand if you really want to

-### FilterMaping
-- Support for basic mapes
-- FilterMapes are versioned along with the values